 Also new to the School is Dr Delfi I. Nieto-Isabel, who joins the IHSS Fellows from the Harvard Divinity School, where her work focused on social network analysis of religious dissident movements in late medieval Languedoc.
 Dr Nieto-Isabel has been awarded a Marie Skłodowska Curie Individual Fellowship from the European Commission to carry out her research project on the impact of illiterate women on religious radicalisation at Queen Mary.

 Award-winning documentary-maker Dr Yasmin Fedda is already a Lecturer in Film Practice at Queen Mary and this year will take on the new role of IHSS Fellow.
-She also convenes Queen Mary’s interdisciplinary Centre for Film and Ethics, exploring traditional questions of moral philosophy and the complexities of the contemporary ethical landscape.
-Dr Fedda has taught different aspects of film in various settings around the world, and previously held artist residences at the British School in Rome as well as the Mothlight Micro Cinema in Detroit.
+She convened Queen Mary’s interdisciplinary Centre for Film and Ethics, exploring traditional questions of moral philosophy and the complexities of the contemporary ethical landscape.
+Dr Fedda's work is interdisciplinary intersecting film, anthropology, and political science with a focus on documentary, forced migration, representation, film & ethics, language, activism and human rights.

 Filmmaker and IHSS Fellow Dr Daniel Mann also comes to Queen Mary from King’s, where he was Leverhulme Early Career Fellow in the Film Studies Department.
 His work examines the infrastructures underlying audio-visual media in the context of settler colonialism, civil conflict, and climate emergency.
 Dr Mann's films have been exhibited internationally at film festivals and venues such as The Berlin Film Festival, The Rotterdam Film Festival, Cinéma du Réel and the ICA in London.